dylan-murrayy/dylan-goode.github.io/_pages/about.md

   - /about.html
 ---

-I am a Technical Product Manager at IBM, working on AI product development and cloud-native developer tooling.
-I enjoy bringing structure to ambiguity and helping teams align on what to build and how to deliver it.
+I am a **Technical Product Manager** at **IBM**, working on AI product development and cloud-native developer tools.

-I hold an MSc in Information Systems from the University of Amsterdam and a BSc in Economics from University College Dublin.

-My recent work has focused on agentic AI infrastructure, where I've helped build custom MCP servers for async messaging, and data-driven strategies to improve technical adoption.
-I'm also interested in the practical applications of MQTT for IoT use cases.
+### AI Product Management

+To me, being an AI PM is about maintaining a rigorous information diet and staying agile.
+It’s less about abstract curiosity and more about anticipating how weekly advancements might impact the product.
+My focus is on making quick, informed decisions to mitigate risk and seize opportunities, building at the limit of what is possible.

+### What I'm Working On

+- **Agentic AI Infrastructure**: Working on async messaging to enable the agentic AI economy.
+- **Industrial IoT**: Thinking about how intelligence can affect industrial processes through IIoT.

+### Explore

+- **[Projects](/portfolio/)**: Check out **El Palabrero**, my AI language learning tool.